-In Wim Wenders’ Wings of Desire; only children can “see” the angels.
-Even when the fantastical pals are a bit more tangible, the adults in the room keep their blinders on.
+In Wim Wenders’ Wings of Desire; only children “see” the angels.
+Even when the fantastical pals are more tangible, the adults in the room keep their blinders on.
 In Stephen Spielberg’s E.T., Mom doesn’t initially “see” her children’s little alien playmate, even when she’s seemingly gawking right at him.
-Of course, when the protagonist with the “imaginary” friend is an adult, he’s either dismissed as being drunk (Elwood P. Dowd in Harvey), crazy (Ray Kinsella in Field of Dreams), or both (Edward Norton’s character in Fight Club).
+When the protagonist with the “imaginary” friend is an adult, he’s either dismissed as being drunk (Elwood P. Dowd in Harvey), crazy (Ray Kinsella in Field of Dreams), or both (Edward Norton’s character in Fight Club).

 These adults, naturally, are acting…“childish”.
 Why is “childish” such a dirty word, anyway?
 To paraphrase Robin Williams, what is wrong with retaining a bit of “mondo bozo” to help keep your perspective?
 Wavy Gravy once gave similar advice: “Laughter is the valve on the pressure cooker of life.
 Either you laugh and suffer, or you got your beans or brains on the ceiling.”
 Basically (in the parlance of psycho-babble) they are advising to “stay in touch with your Inner Child”.

 Young Max (Max Records) lives with his mother (Catherine Keener) and teenaged sister Claire (Pepita Emmerichs) in suburbia.
-Max is a modern poster child for Ritalin; he’s the type of kid who, before the days of ADHD over-diagnosis, would be described as having an “overactive imagination” (or maybe a selfish little brat).
+Max is the type of child who might be described by some as having an “overactive imagination”, by others as a troubled kid).
 At any rate, we’ll just say that he definitely has some anger management issues stemming from (among other things) feelings of abandonment by his father (whether this situation was precipitated by death or divorce isn’t made quite clear, unless I overlooked something obvious).

 He appears to have a loving relationship with his mom, but her job pressures, along with the additional stresses of single parenthood are obviously putting the damper on their quality time.
 His sister is too sidetracked by the social whirlwind of burgeoning adolescence to take interest in bonding with Kid Brother, and he doesn’t seem to have any peers to hang with.
 In short, Max is the Lonely Little Boy.